steven640pixel/PsedualMWP/README.md

-## Solving Math Word Problems with Re-examination
+## Pseudo-Dual Learning for Math Word Problem Solving
 The code is the implementation of PseDual for reexamination.

 ### Requirements